 Groundwater Contamination on Fracked Land

 Natural gas is booming in the United States but many are concerned about the safety of extraction.
-A new AP study in four states finds hundreds of complaints blaming drinking water contamination on fracking, and AP reporter Kevin Begos tells host Steve Curwood all about it.
+A new AP investigation studied complaints of groundwater contamination from fracking, and reporter Kevin Begos tells host Steve Curwood all about it.

-CURWOOD: Now the increased development and use of natural gas is part of the White House's "all of the above" strategy for addressing climate change.
-But while natural gas burns much cleaner then coal or oil, the hydraulic fracturing, or fracking used to extract the gas from deep underground has generated controversy, especially its impact on water.
+CURWOOD: From the Jennifer and Ted Stanley Studios in Boston and PRI, this is an encore edition of Living on Earth.
+I’m Steve Curwood.
+The increased development and use of natural gas is part of the White House's "all of the above" strategy for addressing global warming.
+But while natural gas burns much cleaner then coal or oil, hydraulic fracturing, or fracking, used to extract the gas from deep underground, has generated controversy, especially its impact on water.
 Fracking uses huge quantities of water and there are also concerns that it can foul the underground reservoirs of water that people tap for wells.
 Now an investigation by the Associated Press has documented hundreds of complaints of drinking water contamination near fracking operations in Pennsylvania, Texas, Ohio, and West Virginia.
-And Kevin Begos, an AP reporter based in Pittsburgh, says at times government authorities have tried to block the release of this information.
+Kevin Begos is an AP reporter based in Pittsburgh.

-BEGOS: We started asking these questions two years ago.
-One of my colleagues, Michael Rubinkam, tried to get records from Pennsylvania on the contaminations and complaints, and we had a long series of legal battles to get them under the state’s “right to know” law.
-But then we just tried asking four states to give us their most recent documents on the number of complaints.
-You know, we didn’t file a lawsuit or “right to know”, we just acted as if we were an average member of the public or a journalist starting from scratch.
+BEGOS: We just tried asking four states to give us their most recent documents on the number of complaints.
+You know, we didn’t file a lawsuit or “right to know,” we just acted as if we were an average member of the public or a journalist starting from scratch.

 CURWOOD: So what exactly did they give you, these four states?